heptarch/heptarch.github.io/drafts/demon.md

   </p>

 Ȣ. The currents are stilled, and the ocean a mirror of welcoming infinitude.
-Ellen leaves her friends by the breakwater to enter the tunnels beneath the House.
+Ellen leaves her friends by the breakwater to return to the tunnels beneath the House.

 <i>What have you found now?</i>